 - Lead exhaust air in tubes, hoses or silencer away from your workplace.
 This reduces the noise level enormously and additionally the stress level of your coworkers due to whirled up dust on floor and walls.

-- Turn your filter and extraction system during breaks off or reduce the suction power – via foot remote, remote control, system programming, etc. (During breaks < 5min we suggest to reduce the suction power to a minimum instead of turning the blower off.
+- Turn your filter and extraction system during breaks off or reduce the extraction power – via foot remote, remote control, system programming, etc. (During breaks < 5min we suggest to reduce the extraction power to a minimum instead of turning the blower off.
 This spares the blower’s engines).

 - Get advice from the TBH team.